 Update: Shoe last outlines are now available to help with shoe sizing.
 They are available here and you can learn more about them here.
 And there is also now the option to first order a digital mockup fitting model, which not only saves on the cost of a shoe last, but also on the shoe fabrication costs in the case of fit issues.
+Either way, digital orders now come with a free size or fit adjustment as detailed on the ordering form.
+Sometimes it is best just to go with what size normally works, and order an adjustment if necessary.

 viewing our collection of insole patterns